 Things to Do in Fort Davis Texas

-West Texas offers a quiet mountain escape in the Davis Mountains along with a variety of outdoor activities.
+West Texas offers a quiet mountain escape in the Davis Mountains, along with various outdoor activities.
 Topping the list for Fort Davis is a National Park Service site with an adjoining Texas State Park that visitors can hike.
 Sunsets cover the landscape in a golden light that beckons young and old.
-Add exploring the glittering sky above at a star party at a nearby observatory and you've experienced some of the best wow moments in Fort Davis.
+Add exploring the glittering sky above at a star party at a nearby observatory, and you’ve experienced some of the best wow moments in Fort Davis.

 Fort Davis National Historic Site

 Visit one of the best-preserved and largest western forts in the US at Fort Davis National Historic Site.
 As the people migrated west, forts were constructed along popular routes.
 From 1854 to 1891, Fort Davis served as a military outpost to protect people, mail, and freight along the Trans-Pecos section of the San Antonio-El Paso Road.

 In 1854, the fort was constructed on the site and used as a patrol base.
 After the Civil War, Fort Davis was reinstated and expanded starting in 1867.
 In 1891, the fort was ordered abandoned, and 70 years later, it was authorized as a National Park site.

 What to Do at Fort Davis National Historic Site

 There is much to explore while visiting the Fort Davis National Historic Site.
 Here are a few of the things to add to your list:

 Stop By the Visitor Center

 The interpretive displays explain frontier life in West Texas and there’s a 15-minute film.